DCS Direct Care Specialist - Evening Shift

 Tobacco and vape free facility.

-Employees can also take advantage of other opportunities such as state employee discounts, continuing education, supplemental insurance plans, credit unions.
+Other benefit opportunities are available such as state employee discounts, continuing education, supplemental insurance plans, credit unions.

 Teacher Aide